Svalbard Clothing: What to Wear in Spitsbergen

 Heading to the far Arctic North and wondering how many layers of clothes you’ll have to take with you?
-Or what the weather will be like?
-I mean, there’s sure to be snow… right?
+Here’s a guide to Svalbard clothing: What’s considered practical and will see you through the extreme weather in this part of the globe.

-Here’s what I recommend packing clothing-wise for a trip to Svalbard.
+So, where Svalbard clothing is concerned, here’s what I recommend.
 If you don’t have these items in your wardrobe, I thoroughly recommend borrowing what you can and purchasing only what you think you’ll end up using multiple times over.

 You’re standing in your undies/pants, trying to figure out what the hell you’ll need to put on to stay dry and cool.